khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 -   PoolId provides access to the required software channels for Openshift and Cloudforms.
-PoolId can be listed by invoking the command \'subscription-manager list -available\' from a registered RHEL system.
+PoolId can be listed by invoking the command 'subscription-manager list -available' from a registered RHEL system.
 Contact your Red Hat admin or Red Hat support if you are missing information.